 January 8, 2016: The Indians traded Yates to the Yankees for cash ($78,000).

-Jan 12, 2018: Kirby and the Padres avoided arbitration, agreeing to a one-year deal.
+Jan 12, 2018: Yates and the D-backs avoided arbitration, agreeing on a one-year deal.

 |Birth City:||Lihue, HI|